Coffee Drinks – 64 Different Types of Coffee Drink From Around The World

 The Greek Freddo Espresso is a delightful chilled drink that is as simple as it is delicious.
 It’s one of the most popular beverages in Greece during the hot Mediterranean summer, and it’s easy to make at home.

 To make your own Freddo Espresso, use a cocktail shaker to shake a double shot of espresso with ice cubes until it is cold and frothy.
 There are several common variations to the base recipe.
 In Greece, you can order it sweet (with sugar), medium (half sugar), or plain (no sugar).
 The Freddo Cappuccino adds a topping of cold frothed milk.

 64. Espresso Yen (Thailand)

 Thailand has long been a tea-drinking nation.
 But as more and more specialty coffee is grown in the country, its coffee culture is thriving.
 Much of the nation’s coffee is grown in the north, and so the northern hub city of Chiang Mai has developed a lively coffee shop scene.

 Thai iced coffee (aka oliang) is well known around the world, but Espresso Yen is a relatively modern Thai cafe favourite, a sign of evolving tastes in the country.
 It’s a chilled blend – yen means cold in Thai – that combines espresso, milk, sweetened condensed milk, and evaporated milk.
 It is rich, creamy, and refreshing.

 What’s Your Favourite Unique Coffee Drink?

-If this list teaches us anything, it is that coffee is a remarkably versatile drink.
+If this coffee drinks list teaches us anything, it is that coffee is a remarkably versatile drink.
 It has been adopted by cultures around the world and made into unique beverages that are truly representative of individual regions.